 This German auto repair website could be called just an example of solid quality design, if not for one little thing that makes it amusing.
 The front page header image is actually interactive – you can spray paint a white car in one of five colors.

 A Polish auto repair and maintenance website awes the visitor with a stunning video sequence right out of the gate.
 The crisp, vivid images serve as the backgrounds for the content blocks.
-A smooth parallax effect only adds to pleasant user experience.
+A smooth parallax effect only adds to a pleasant user experience.

 These were just a few tricks and ideas from the vast arsenal that you can use to achieve a website that will drive your automotive business to the next level.